7 Best Finish for Engineered Wood Flooring

 Smoked(Click to the Product)->

 8. Unfinished- An unfinished hardwood floor is simply raw material.
-The beauty of unfinished hardwood flooring is that it provides a huge range of colour and style options, meaning that you can achieve a unique look by choosing different combinations of wood species, plank size, stain, and a finish of either an oil or a lacquer.
+The beauty of is that it provides a huge range of colour and style options, meaning that you can achieve a unique look by choosing different combinations of wood species, plank size, stain, and a finish of either an oil or a lacquer.
 If you are a DIY lover, Unfinished wood is the best for you.

 Unfinished(Click to the Product)->